schnipseljagd/lambdawerk-backend-test/README.md

     lein uberjar

+To shutdown the stack.

+    docker-compose kill && docker-compose rm -f

 ## Open questions and tasks for production use

  - Are there other clients running writes/reads on the database in production?